 If you own a leasehold property, you effectively rent it for a period of time as someone, called the freeholder, owns the land.

 When flats have 70 years or fewer left on the lease (even by a day), lease extensions can become very costly – we're talking £10,000s – and homes much more difficult to sell or remortgage.
 Less than 60 years, and it becomes a nightmare.
 If you're a flat-hunter, alarm bells should scream if a lease is nearing, or below, 80 years.
 More information on how leases work and the importance of lease length in our Leasehold versus Freehold guide.

 Don't accept estate agents' promises of easy extensions.
 You have to have owned the flat for two years before you can extend.
 A seller can get the ball rolling and pass the rights to you.
 But if you wait until you've completed the purchase, it'll be another two years before you've a right to extend.
 Plus, the actual process of extending a lease – once you're actually eligible – can take some time, as it involves lots of legal work.

 Don't rely on solicitors to point out short leases.
 Make sure you do your own research too, by enquiring about the length of lease up front, and, if it's a short lease, asking how much it would cost to extend.
 You'd expect them to shout: "Not on your nelly - this will cost you £15,000 to extend or you won't be able to sell it."
-Yet after publishing our Lease Extension guide, we were shocked by stories from buyers who said solicitors didn't spell it out.
+We've been shocked by stories from buyers who said solicitors didn't spell it out.

 Forumite Norm says: